DevOpsDolapo/DevOps_Projects/PROJECT 6/Project6.md

 Basically, in a client-server architecture, the client sends a GET request for data, while the server accepts and serves the request via a GET response, sending the data back in the form of packets to the user who has requested them.

-Here's a diagram representing a Client-Server architecture:
+Here's a diagram representing Client-Server architecture:

 ![Alt text](Images/client-server_image.png)